milok7/updown-elixir/README.md

   ##Configuration

-  Ensure you change the file lib/updown.ex to contain your API key
+  Ensure the config.exs file contains your API key

     ```elixir
-    #lib/updown.ex
-      def apikey do "YOUR-API-KEY" end
+    #config/config.exs
+      config :updown, key: "YOUR-API-KEY"
     ```
     Change `YOUR-API-KEY` to your API key that can be found at your [settings page](https://updown.io/settings/edit)

+    OR

+    use `elixir Application.put_env(:updown, :key, "YOUR-API-KEY")` to change it at any time

   ##Usage